Reviews and press

 It’s not until you read a book like this, that you think of all the people involved in the process, from counsellors and nurses to chaplains, volunteers, consultants & occupational therapists.

-Ann Richardson, the author, has written, “All of my books are based on the individual words of people, talking about their lives.”
 The book consists of recorded conversations which make for easy, fluid reading, and authenticity, at the same time raising the key issues that are essential to understanding the hospice world.

 The book is divided into four parts: